recursionlab/Echometamorphic/README.md

 ### Super-Linter

-Pull requests trigger the `lint` workflow which runs Super-Linter to enforce a consistent code style across the repository.
+Pull requests trigger the `lint` workflow which runs Super-Linter on Markdown, YAML, and JSON files to enforce a consistent style.

 ### Stale bot

-Issues and pull requests with no activity for 30 days are marked stale and closed a week later by the `stale` workflow.
+Issues and pull requests with no activity for 30 days receive a `stale` label and are closed a week later by the `stale` workflow.
+Items labeled `pinned`, `security`, or `work-in-progress` are exempt.